Why Jackie Kennedy Refused To Remove Her Blood-Stained Pink Chanel Suit

 Mrs. Kennedy greatly influenced the world of fashion.
 Her unique and refined sense of style made her a trendsetter, although she did not encourage the newspapers, magazines and general public to focus on her appearance.

-As a final decision, Jacqueline Kennedy had chosen the, now famous, strawberry pink, wool bouche, double breasted Chanel suit with the fashionable matching, pillbox hat.
-It had been one of President Kennedy’s "particular favorites,” not to mention that she rocked it on any given day!
+As a final decision, Jacqueline Kennedy had chosen the now-famous pink wool-bouclé double-breasted Chanel suit with the fashionable matching pillbox hat.
+After all, it had been one of President Kennedy’s "particular favorites."

 Jackie Kennedy was seated to the left side of her beloved and famous husband, President John F. Kennedy.
 They were in the back seat of the presidential, “open-top” limousine as it traveled through Dallas, Texas.
 The events that followed would go down in history as one of the most heartbreaking events in America.

 Following the assassination of the President of the United States, his devoted wife, still wearing the blood-stained Chanel suit, rushed to Parkland Hospital to be with her husband.